typefi/brackets-typefi/readme.md

 ## Using Typefi

-Whenever you wish to print the current markdown document just hit the Typefi button.
+Whenever you wish to print the current markdown document just hit the Typefi button or Ctrl-Shift-T (Command-Shift-T on macOS).
 The document will be printed using Typefi and the first pdf output produced opened in your default browser.
 If no pdf output is produced then the first output produced is opened.

 ## Settings